qut-dmrc/encrypt_all_the_things/presentation.md

 ## What is a password manager?

-* stores passwords in an encrypted (i.e. secure) file
-* allows you to access all your passwords with a master password and/or keyfile
+* allows you to access all your passwords with a master password and/or keyfile ("secret file", e.g. on a USB stick) <!-- .element: class="fragment" -->
+* stores passwords in an encrypted file (i.e. not readable without a key) <!-- .element: class="fragment" -->
-* can often generate secure passwords for you
+* can often generate secure passwords for you <!-- .element: class="fragment" -->

-Therefore your passwords will be **strong**,  will **not be reused**, and you don't have to worry about **memorising** them anymore.
+Therefore your passwords will be strong, will not be reused, and you don't have to worry about memorising them anymore. <!-- .element: class="fragment" -->

-Note:
-* FIXME: need to define encrypted & keyfile

 ----